ni/systemlink-operations-handbook/chapter-template/chapter-template.md

 systemlinkcli --apply
 ```

-Below the snippet should be additional details regarding the result of the operations and the arguments, key/pairs, functions, etc. that can/must be included to complete the operation.
-This should be several sentences long and leave the user with a complete understanding.
-Fenced code blocks should always be used when introducing the command/configuration/code, and the code block should be marked up with the language such that appropriate formatting may be applied.
-In-line code block markup should be used when referencing any particular command/parameter/argument/tuple unless that reference is multiple lines.
-In that case fenced code blocks should again be used.
+Below the code snippet, add details about the result, arguments, key/pairs, functions, etc. that the operation needs.
+This should leave the user with a complete understanding of what the code snippet does.
+Use fenced code blocks when introducing the code, and use appropriate markup language.
+Use in-line code block markup to reference most commands, parameters, arguments, or tuples.
+However, if the reference is multiple lines, use fenced code blocks

 ### Inline images

-Screen shots are encouraged, but be aware they may go stale as the product changes.
-Regardless they are both useful to stress a point within our documentation, as well as make the overall content easier to read as it breaks up large walls of text.
+Screen shots are encouraged, as they can help clarify workflows and make content easier to read.
+However, screenshots may also become outdated as the product changes.

-Using inline HTML is recommended by MkDocs.
+Using inline HTML is recommended by MkDocs to allow for proper captioning.

 ```md
 <figure>